LSmyrnaios/PublicationsRetriever/README.md

 Afterwards, these full-text documents are mined, in order to enrich a much more complete set of OpenAIRE publications with inference links.<br>

-The **PublicationsRetriever** takes as input the PubPages with their IDs -in JSON format- and gives an output -also in JSON format, which contains the IDs, the PubPages, the Document or Dataset Urls, a series of informative booleans and a comment.<br>
+The **PublicationsRetriever** takes as input the PubPages with their IDs -in JSON format- and gives an output -also in JSON format, which contains the IDs, the PubPages, the Document or Dataset Urls, a series of informative booleans, the "fileHash", the "fileSize" and a "comment".<br>
 The "booleans" are:
 - "wasUrlChecked": it signals whether the url was checked
 - "wasUrlValid": it signals whether the url was a valid url (one that can be connected)